jeppevammenkristensen/auto-spectre/README.md

  _[![AutoSpectre](https://img.shields.io/nuget/v/AutoSpectre?style=flat-square&label=NuGet%3A%20AutoSpectre)](https://www.nuget.org/packages/AutoSpectre)_

-Source generator project to generate classes that can be used in a console to prompt for values using Spectre.Console
+Project to auto-generate classes that can be used in a console to prompt for values using Spectre.Console

+**NOTE** From version 0.12.0 and forward AutoSpectre.SourceGeneration is being deprecated and instead build directly into AutoSpectre.
+When upgrading to 0.12.0 and later remember to remove older versions of it

 ## Short Guide

 Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with a TextPrompt or SelectPrompt attribute.

-**NOTE** From version 0.12.0 and forward AutoSpectre.SourceGeneration is being deprecated and instead build directly into AutoSpectre.
-When upgrading to 0.12.0 and later remember to remove older versions of it

 ### Example input